 She has previously served on the Boards of Directors of the Texas Criminal Defense Lawyers’ Association (TCDLA), the Innocence Project of Texas, and the Harris County Criminal Lawyers’ Association.
 She currently serves as the chair of the State Bar of Texas Legal Services to the Poor in Criminal Matters Committee.

 Ms. Maselli has argued numerous cases at the United States Court of Appeals for the Fifth Circuit as well as the Texas Court of Criminal Appeals and other state appellate courts.

 In 2013, Ms. Maselli was awarded the HCCLA Lawyer of the Year award and the TCDLA Pro Bono Lawyer of the year award.
 In 2016, Ms. Maselli again won the TCDLA Pro Bono Lawyer of the Year.
 In 2013, Texas Lawyer named her as a “Winning Women.”
-In 2019, the State Bar of Texas Legal Services to the Poor in Criminal Matters presented her the Michael K. Moore Award for excellent in research and writing in the area of indigent criminal defense.
+In 2019, the State Bar of Texas Legal Services to the Poor in Criminal Matters presented her the Michael K. Moore Award for excellence in research and writing in the area of indigent criminal defense.

 Ms. Maselli has been licensed to practice law since 1994.
 She received her J.D. from the University of Houston Law Center.
 She received her Master’s degree in English from the State University of New York at Albany and her Bachelor’s degree from the Massachusetts College of Liberal Arts, graduating magna cum laude.
 She is Board Certified in Criminal Appellate Law by the Texas Board of Legal Specialization.